girirajvyas/springcloud-microservices/README.md

 6. **Java**: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
 Download JAVA 8, as it is mandatory requirement for STS Install the JDK > Setup "JAVA_Home" System variable Right click on Control panel > Advanced system settings > Environment variables > New)and set this in Path variable.
 Eg: JAVA_HOME - C:\Program Files\Java\jdk1.8.0_73
 Check: ```java -version```

 7. **Maven**: http://maven.apache.org/download.cgi
 Download the Binary folder > Setup "M2_Home" environment variable and set this in Path variable.
-Note: Setting up Java is mandatory for maven.
+**Note**: Setting up Java is mandatory for maven.
 EG: M2_Home - C:\Maven\apache-maven-3.3.1-bin\apache-maven-3.3.1
 check: ```mvn -version```

 **Gradle**: An alternative for Maven.

+## **Workspace**
+*Create a new workspace folder if you are switching from Eclipse,IntelliJ or any other IDE to STS.
+And as all the IDEs have there specific settings inside the Workspace folder it is good if we start with a clean slate.*